Bichuwa: Construction and use

-The weapon's small size meant it was easily concealed in a sleeve or waist band.
-A bichuwa was often combined with a bagh naka, either with the claws being added to the hilt of the bichuwa, or the blade being added to one of the finger loops of the bagh nakha.
+The weapon's small size meant it was easily concealed in a sleeve or waistband.
+A bichuwa was often combined with a bagh naka, either with the claws being added to the hilt of the bichuwa or the blade being added to one of the finger loops of the bagh nakha.
 The former type tended to be larger than the latter.
-This combination weapon, known as a bichuwa bagh naka, was used by the Maratha King Shivaji to assassinate Afzal Khan in the 17th century.
-Shivaji's weapon was named Bhawani or "life-giver", though some accounts suggest that this was the name of his sword.
+This combination weapon, was used separately by the Maratha leader Chhatrapati Shivaji Maharaj to neutralize Afzal Khan in the 17th century.
+It is mistaken for the name "Bhavani" which was actually the name of his sword.